Beef tenderloin scraps or equivalent trim from top sirloin, tri-tip, etc. 2 lbs./1 Kg.

 Miracles and such

 Sous vide is amazing, maybe even revolutionary.
 But sous vide is not intended to replace other methods of cooking.
 Sous vide SUPPLEMENTS other forms of cooking.
-It simplifies, preserves, pasteurizes, it tenderizes, it prevents moisture loss, it does lots of things.
+It simplifies, preserves, pasteurizes, it tenderizes, it prevents moisture loss.
 But sous vide will not make its own sauce in the bag any more than any other method will.